Criticism of Google: Privacy

-In the summer of 2016, Google quietly dropped its ban on personally identifiable info in its DoubleClick ad service.
+In the summer of 2016, Google quietly dropped its ban on personally identifiable information in its DoubleClick ad service.
 Google's privacy policy was changed to state it "may" combine web-browsing records obtained through DoubleClick with what the company learns from the use of other Google services.
 While new users were automatically opted-in, existing users were asked if they wanted to opt-in, and it remains possible to opt-out by going to the Activity controls in the My Account page of a Google account.
 ProPublica states that "The practical result of the change is that the DoubleClick ads that follow people around on the web may now be customized to them based on your name and other information Google knows about you.
 It also means that Google could now, if it wished to, build a complete portrait of a user by name, based on everything they write in email, every website they visit and the searches they conduct."
 Google contacted ProPublica to correct the fact that it doesn't "currently" use Gmail keywords to target web ads.
 In 2021, Google shared environmental activist Disha Ravi's document on Google Docs with the Delhi police, which led to her arrest.
 On 12 September 2024, Ireland's Data Protection Commission opened an investigation into Google's AI system for potential GDPR violations related to data collection.
 The probe is part of Europe's broader efforts to regulate AI amid privacy concerns, with Google's PaLM 2 model under review.

+The hacker group ShinyHunters carried out a massive breach of Google's database, compromising the security of 2.5 billion Gmail accounts worldwide.
+An investigation revealed that in June 2025, the attackers obtained the login and password of a Google employee, after which they were able to steal a large number of business files containing customer contact information and company names.

 Political controversies

+Handling data privacy of activists

+In 2025, when international students involved in Palestinian activism were being targeted by authorities, a subpoena was sent for student activists Momodou Taal and Amandla Thomas-Johnson for data on them.
+Google handed the data over of Thomas-Johnson to the authorities without properly notifying him about the subpoenas in advance in case he wanted to challenge it.
+This data included IP addresses, phone numbers, subscriber numbers, identities, credit card and bank account numbers linked to his account.

+In 2026, Jon Doe's data with Google was sought by the DHS when subpoenas were being sent to multiple social media companies.
+This was an administrative subpoena, they are not self-enforced nor signed by a judge.